rong-jin/rong-jin.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. candidate in Mechanical Engineering at the University of Kentucky, specializing in high-velocity impact and data assimilation.
-My research leverages advanced simulation techniques—utilizing both the Smoothed Particle Hydrodynamics (SPH) method and the Finite Element Method (FEM) in LS-DYNA and Python—to optimize material parameter calibration.
+My research leverages advanced simulation techniques, utilizing both the Smoothed Particle Hydrodynamics (SPH) method and the Finite Element Method (FEM) in LS-DYNA and Python, to optimize material parameter calibration.
 I am also proficient in 3D modeling with SolidWorks, motion analysis, and technical documentation, enabling me to deliver robust, data-driven engineering solutions.
 Welcome to explore my work and join me in discussing cutting-edge technologies.

 <!--A data-driven personal website
 ======